 Now you will need to evaluate the input from the team and take into consideration that different people react differently to the same applicant, even to the same answers.
 Some interviewers may judge the applicant more on personality, while others are more intent on technical competency.
 You'll need to use your best judgment here, considering and factoring in everyone's feedback and making the best decision you can.

 Hiring decisions should not be made without making an effort to check references.
 Making hiring decisions without complete information on candidates could lead to costly mistakes and may subject an employer to liability for its hiring decision.
 Reference checking should simply be regarded as a component of the interviewing process.

 References help you get the full picture of the candidate's skills, work habits, and personality.
 Reference checking is all about making sure the candidate is right for the job.

 When conducting reference checks, start by asking straightforward employment facts (dates of employment, title, etc.), then move on to more open-ended questions.
 Use a behavior-based approach to focus on a candidate's past behaviors in specific situations (e.g., "Tell me about a time when….").

 Be friendly and conversational when talking with a reference giver to help gain that person's trust and to make him/her more comfortable.Be attentive to a person's style and tone in voice, pauses, etc.

 For some types of jobs at NYU, applicants are subject to a more extensive background investigation.
 NYU utilizes an external service to conduct such background investigations, which include, but are not limited to, criminal, credit, identity checks and drug testing.
 Your HR Rep will inform you if your job opening is eligible for this type of background checking.

 You've made your choice and are ready to make the offer.
-Contact your HR Rep at this stage, as they can assist you in determining the appropriate hiring salary and completing the necessary documentation on recruitment for the job.
+Contact your HR Officer at this stage, as they can assist you in determining the appropriate hiring salary and completing the necessary documentation on recruitment for the job.